The Alexandria Brief

 About The Publisher

-I’m Ryan Belmore, and I live in Alexandria—covering the city I call home.
+I’m Ryan Belmore, and I live in Alexandria.

-These decisions affect me too—I’m a taxpayer and resident, just like you.
+This is my home now.
+You are my neighbors.
+The decisions I cover affect me too — I’m a taxpayer and resident, just like you.

 Contact: ryan@alexandriabrief.com